mastanley13/va-course-ghl/documents/14_Module_Reputation.md

 4. How do you prevent duplicate requests? <details><summary>Answer</summary>Use tags/stages to mark “review requested” and filter future sends.</details>

 ## Practice labs + evidence rubric
-- **Lab: Review-ready page**
+- **Lab: Review request simulation**
-  - Deliverable: Connected reputation sources, a review request template, and an embedded widget on a test page.
+  - Deliverable: Sent (or configured) review request with Reviews dashboard/widget location noted.
-  - Evidence: Screenshots of connections, template, sent test request, and live widget on page.
+  - Evidence: Request screenshot, Reviews page or dummy review, optional widget settings, and the prompt-response reflection.
-  - Rubric: Pass if connections are live, widget renders, and low-score handling is documented.
+  - Rubric: Pass if the request flow is shown and the reflection explains why fast responses matter; widget evidence is optional but encouraged.